In Ravensbourne National Park last weekend, these trees were in fruit, and were attracting every imaginable fruit-eating bird.

 Figbirds, orioles, catbirds, wompoo fruit-doves and plenty of others could be seen from a comfortable spot in the picnic ground at Beutel’s Lookout.

-Moreton Bay figs are native to the eastern slopes of the Great Dividing range, and has been planted to some extent on the western side.
+Moreton Bay figs are native to the eastern slopes of the Great Dividing range, and have been planted to some extent on the western side.
 They were very popular as garden plants in the late 19th century, when lovers of art nouveau saw how well its shoots followed the sinuous curves of that fashionable style.

 There seems to have been a fashion, here, for planting them in positions with a view.
 Old trees can still be found in such places around Toowoomba.